 In addition, you can always reach out to your local data protection authority for more information on your rights.
 The identity of your local data protection authority depends on where you live, so we are unable to identify it for you.
 If you live in Europe, we have found this link to be helpful: https://ec.europa.eu/info/law/law-topic/data-protection/reform/what-are-data-protection-authorities-dpas_en

-International Transfers.
-As you may be aware, the United States has not been subject to a universal adequacy decision by the European Commission.
+As you may be aware, the United States is not subject to a universal adequacy decision by the European Commission.
 This means that the European Commission has not determined that U.S. laws provide the same level of legal protections to individuals concerning their personal data and how it is used.
 In other words, processing in the U.S. may be undertaken with fewer privacy- and security-focused protections than in Europe, which may increase the risk of data breaches, losses of data, or similar events affecting personal data privacy and security.
 In any event, Tempus is firmly committed to data privacy and security and has implemented a number of measures that are intended to ensure all personal data (including your Personal Information) is protected just as strongly in the U.S. as it might be in Europe, including entering into EU-approved model contract clauses with certain of our processors (including those vendors or service providers we’ve described above) and providing appropriate technical and organizational measures to secure your Personal Information (as discussed above).
 If you have any questions about cross-border processing, please don’t hesitate to reach out to email@example.com.

 This website and our Services are hosted in the United States and are intended for visitors located within the United States.
 Your use of the Services and provision of your information is subject to the laws and regulations of the United States and the State of Illinois.
 If you choose to use the Services from other regions of the world with laws governing data collection, use and disclosures that may differ from United States law, then you acknowledge and agree that (a) you are transferring your personal information outside of those regions to the United States, and (b) the laws and regulations of the United States regarding data privacy and security governing the use and disclosure of Personal Information and Protected Health Information may differ from those of your country of residence.